-A Club Sport is a recognized University student organization that has been formed by individuals motivated by a common interest and desire to participate in a favorite activity.
-The Club exists to promote and develop interest in that activity.
-Its members learn new skills, refine existing skills, engage in competition, and enjoy the recreational and social fellowship of each activity.
+A Club Sport is a recognized University student organization that has been formed by individuals motivated by a common interest and desire to participate in their favorite activity.
+Club Sports are designed to provide the UWEC student community the opportunity to practice, participate, and perform on and off campus in 27 competitive and recreational sports.
+Clubs Sports are student initiated and run with an emphasis placed on student leadership and involvement.

 Frequently Asked Questions